colah/NN-Topology-Post/index.md

 Each dimension corresponds to the firing of a neuron in the layer.

 [^rep]: These representations, hopefully, make the data "nicer" for the network to classify.
 There has been a lot of work exploring representations recently.
 Perhaps the most fascinating has been in Natural Language Processing: the representations we learn of words, called word embeddings, have interesting properties.
-See [Mikolov *et al.*, (2013)](http://research.microsoft.com/pubs/189726/rvecs.pdf) and, more broadly, everything [Richard Socher](http://www.socher.org/) has ever done.
+See [Mikolov *et al.* (2013)](http://research.microsoft.com/pubs/189726/rvecs.pdf), [Turian *et al.* (2010)](http://www.iro.umontreal.ca/~lisa/pointeurs/turian-wordrepresentations-acl10.pdf),  and, [Richard Socher's work](http://www.socher.org/).
+To give you a quick flavor, there is a [very nice visualization](http://metaoptimize.s3.amazonaws.com/cw-embeddings-ACL2010/embeddings-mostcommon.EMBEDDING_SIZE=50.png) associated with the Turian paper.

 <div class="centerimgcontainer">
 <img src="img/simple2_1.png" alt="" style="">